 The rise and rise Of E-Commerce

 As many 3PL companies like DHL and UPS which are already into the B2B e-commerce segment serving various small businesses now have a huge potential to serve the B2C sector as this segment has seen a huge spike demand during pandemic, many of these companies are looking for rapid expansion which would positively impact the US warehousing market.

-With hyperlocal fulfillment strategies e-commerce players would generate more demand for smaller distribution centers (repurposing the retails in the city) than for larger ones which generally are located at the suburbs of the city.
+With hyperlocal fulfilment strategies e-commerce players would generate more demand for smaller distribution centres (repurposing the retails in the city) than for larger ones which generally are located at the suburbs of the city.

 This trend can be observed in the commercial construction sector only warehouse construction showed an increase amid the pandemic while retail, hotel and housing have shown a large drop.

-CNBC expects that the United States needs another billion square feet of space in the next five years to cater the demand generated from e-commerce industry.
+Post pandemic, we believe United States might need another 800-900M square feet of space in the next five years to cater the demand generated from e-commerce industry.

-Many 3PLs have already invested and made themselves for the COVID-19 vaccine supply chain, as the temperature requirement might be as stringent as -70°C in the entire value chai according to DHL life sciences and healthcare logistics.
+Many 3PLs have already invested and geared themselves for the COVID-19 vaccine supply chain, as the temperature requirement might be as stringent as -70°C in the entire value chain.

 TECHNOLOGY IN WAREHOUSING